oerdnj/deb.sury.org/.github/ISSUE_TEMPLATE/bug_report.md

 **Unsupported distributions**
  - [ ] I'm *not* using [Ubuntu Trusty (14.04)](https://www.patreon.com/posts/private-ubuntu-30596045)

-**Excessive usage of the repositories**
-- [ ] I'm am not abusing the repositories to download excessive numbers of packages per day, or checking repository more than once an hour (like every minute) (see https://packages.sury.org/error403.html).

 **Describe the bug**
 A clear and concise description of what the bug is.